RandomSearch18/a-level-project/docs/readme.md

 - As soon as I pan or zoom the map, the map will stop panning to my location, but the location dot will still update
 - I can click the current location button again, and it will immediately pan to the last known location

 All of these behaviours worked as expected, apart from at one point where the location dot disappeared.
 Since it reappeared after a bit and all the behaviour points passed, the test was still overall a success.
-Unfortunatgley, the screen recording for this test failed to save.
+Unfortunately, the screen recording for this test failed to save.

 <div>